 Ongoing work in this field will help find potential new feedstocks for liquid biofuel production.
 As we improve technology and efficiency, we will likely see even more available options.

 Yes, these fuels are considered renewable energy sources.
 They are derived from organic matter, such as plants or animal waste.
-The required organic matter can be grown and replenished over time, making them a renewable resource.
+The required organic matter can be grown and replenished over time, making them a suitable resource for sustainable fuel.

 In some cases, feedstocks come from material that would otherwise be thrown away.
 One example is used cooking oil (UCO).
 Restaurants must frequently dispose of this oil.
 Using UCOs as a feedstock stops them from going straight to a landfill.
 It conserves a large amount of energy that would have become waste.